Addressing Criticisms Made Toward This Site

 Getting Married and Buying a Home at a Young Age

-When it comes to marriage and buying a home at a young age I will say this:
+When it comes to marriage and buying a home at a young age I’d say this:

-If you don’t want to take this approach, you will probably be alright, but it may be harder to be prodigious in regard to your life position long-term.
+If you don’t follow this approach you will probably be alright, but it may be harder to build wealth over the long run.

 Relationships With Old Friends or Family Friends